dart-archive/coverage/README.md

 #### Install coverage

     pub global activate coverage

 Consider adding the `pub global run` executables directory to your path.
 See [Running a script from your PATH](https://www.dartlang.org/tools/pub/cmd/pub-global.html#running-a-script-from-your-path) for more details.

 #### Collecting coverage from the VM

-    dart --observe=NNNN script.dart
+    dart --pause-isolates-on-exit --enable-vm-service=NNNN script.dart
     pub global run coverage:collect_coverage --port=NNNN -o coverage.json --resume-isolates

 or if the `pub global run` executables are on your PATH,

     collect_coverage --port=NNNN -o coverage.json --resume-isolates

 If `collect_coverage` is invoked before the script from which coverage is to be